MG HS vs Nissan Qashqai

 Who Should Buy Which?

-Buy the MG HS if: You want the lower entry price, prioritise performance, need more boot space, value a longer warranty, need stronger towing, or prefer MG's approach to design and ownership experience.
+Buy the MG HS if: You want the lower entry price, prioritise performance, need more boot space, value a longer warranty, or prefer MG's approach to design and ownership experience.

-Buy the Nissan Qashqai if: You or prefer Nissan's approach to design and ownership experience.
+Buy the Nissan Qashqai if: You want lower running costs, or prefer Nissan's approach to design and ownership experience.

 The Verdict

-The MG HS takes 6 of 6 key spec categories and comes in at a lower price.
+The MG HS takes 4 of 6 key spec categories and comes in at a lower price.
+The Nissan Qashqai will save you roughly $228 a year in fuel.
 If boot space matters, the MG HS has a clear edge.
 The MG HS adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions